Obfuscation (software): Disadvantages of obfuscation

-A decompiler can reverse-engineer source code from an executable or library.
-Decompilation is sometimes called a man-at-the-end attack, based on the traditional cryptographic attack known as "man-in-the-middle".
-It puts source code in the hands of the user, although this source code is often difficult to read.
-The source code is likely to have random function and variable names, incorrect variable types, and use different logic than the original source code (due to compiler optimizations).

-Cryptographic obfuscation

-Cryptographers have explored the idea of obfuscating code so that reverse-engineering the code is cryptographically hard.
-This is formalized in the many proposals for indistinguishability obfuscation, a cryptographic primitive that, if possible to build securely, would allow one to construct many other kinds of cryptography, including completely novel types that no one knows how to make.
-(A stronger notion, black-box obfuscation, was shown impossible in 2001 when researchers constructed programs that cannot be obfuscated in this notion.)

 Notifying users of obfuscated code

 Some anti-virus softwares, such as AVG AntiVirus, will also alert their users when they land on a website with code that is manually obfuscated, as one of the purposes of obfuscation can be to hide malicious code.
 However, some developers may employ code obfuscation for the purpose of reducing file size or increasing security.
 The average user may not expect their antivirus software to provide alerts about an otherwise harmless piece of code, especially from trusted corporations, so such a feature may actually deter users from using legitimate software.

 Mozilla and Google disallow browser extensions containing obfuscated code in their add-ons store.

-Obfuscating software

-A variety of tools exist to perform or assist with code obfuscation.
-These include experimental research tools created by academics, hobbyist tools, commercial products written by professionals, and open-source software.
-Deobfuscation tools also exist that attempt to perform the reverse transformation.

-Although the majority of commercial obfuscation solutions work by transforming either program source code, or platform-independent bytecode as used by Java and .NET, there are also some that work directly on compiled binaries.

 Obfuscation and copyleft licenses

 There has been debate on whether it is illegal to skirt copyleft software licenses by releasing source code in obfuscated form, such as in cases in which the author is less willing to make the source code available.
 The issue is addressed in the GNU General Public License by requiring the "preferred form for making modifications" to be made available.
 The GNU website states "Obfuscated 'source code' is not real source code and does not count as source code."